dotnet/arcade/Documentation/Policy/GrafanaAlertsPolicy.md

   - If the alert fires repeatedly (uses one of the notification channels with periodic reminders), include this information in the alert's description too.
     Example:
     ![image](https://user-images.githubusercontent.com/7013027/169300812-574c0ee7-ecc9-4e25-b163-4e5b64d43cd0.png)
-- If you encounter an alert missing this information or

 ## Recommended content of guides to alerts